 IRA FLATOW, HOST:

-Up next, a look at what current research tells us about what causes inflammatory bowel disease and the potentially simple way to treat it.
+Up next, a look at what current research tells us about what causes inflammatory bowel disease and a potentially simple way to treat it.

 According to the Centers for Disease Control and Prevention, as many as a million-and-half people in the U.S. suffer from IBD, which includes Crohn's, a condition that occurs when a person's immune system inappropriately responds to harmless cells or bacteria and destroys healthy tissue.
 And to treat the disease, most patients take medications to suppress their immune systems, but some don't work very well, and they can have really awful side effects.